Exercise normal safety precautions in Chile. Use common sense. Look out for suspicious behaviour.

 - Don't go 'off road' - follow only clearly identified roads.

 Driving in Chile can be dangerous due to aggressive local driving practices.
 Secondary and rural roads are often poorly maintained and lack sufficient street lighting.
-Roads in mountainous areas often lack guardrails.
-Chains are often required on mountain roads during the winter.
+Mountain roads often don't have guardrails.
+You may need chains to drive on mountain roads during the winter.

-Chile has a zero tolerance policy to drink driving.
-It is illegal to drive with any blood alcohol content.
-Penalties are severe and can include imprisonment.
+It is illegal to drive with any blood alcohol content in Chile.
+Penalties can include imprisonment.

 - Familiarise yourself with local traffic laws and practices before driving.